RESILIENCE WITH SAFE DRINKING WATER IN ETHIOPIA

 - Reduction of diseases caused by the consumption of polluted water

-- Organisation of annual awareness campaigns on water, hygiene and health
+- Organized annual awareness campaigns on water, sanitation and health issues

 Social and economic benefits